 Harris tells Philadelphia church election will "decide the fate of our nation for generations to come"

-Vice President Kamala Harris is back in Philadelphia Sunday as the countdown to election day nears one week.
+Vice President Kamala Harris was back in Philadelphia Sunday as the countdown to election day nears one week.

-Harris, who spent several days in the Delaware Valley over the past week, spoke at the Church of Christian Compassion in Philadelphia on Sunday morning and will hold a campaign rally in the city later in the night.
+Harris, who spent several days in the Delaware Valley over the past week, spoke at the Church of Christian Compassion in Philadelphia on Sunday morning.

 "In just nine days we have the power to decide the fate of our nation for generations to come," she told the congregation.